DreamEp/MySurvivorClone/README.md

 ```
 ## 7. Create an ice spear attack :

-We don't need anymore our child node ennemy to be related to our world.
+We don't need anymore our child node enemy to be related to our world.

 - Create a 2Dscene node Area2D, make the visibility on top-level
 - Save it to a new folder named Attacks
 - Add a CollisionShape to it
 - Add a Sprite2D to it, drag the icespear png to it then shape it
-- Add the Area2D collision layer to ennemy since it's an hitbox and will hit the ennemy
+- Add the Area2D collision layer to enemy since it's an hitbox and will hit the enemy
 - Add it to attack group
 - Add timer node (that will set the time the ice_spear existing in case it miss) :
   - Set One Shot and Autostart to On